 That said, please don’t wait for a special event to make brunch!
 Invite friends and family over this weekend for a relaxed, casual brunch.
 Just for fun!

-This “breakfast pizza” is a bit reminiscent of bagels, lox, and cream cheese — only a bit fancier and prettier!
+My recipe for Smoked Salmon-Asparagus Breakfast Pizza is a bit reminiscent of bagels, lox, and cream cheese — only a bit fancier and prettier!
 These toppings are dreamy together — fresh, light, and incredibly flavorful!

 I’m always trying to create new gluten-free pizza crusts for my seven-year-old son who has Celiac Disease.
 Did you know that buckwheat is not wheat at all?
 It’s a plant related to rhubarb and sorrel.
 It’s derived from grinding the fruit seed of the plant.
 It’s a fantastic substitute for wheat, oats, rye and barley in a gluten-free diet.
 And I happen to love its earthy, deep nutty flavor!